thedataincubator/sas-pain-points/README.md

 # Solving SAS Pain Points with Python

+See the recorded presentation on [YouTube](https://www.youtube.com/watch?v=HuVnh35paG4)

-Click on  `presentation.ipynb` to view a static version.
+Alternatively, click on `presentation.ipynb` to view a static version.

 Or, download this repository and run the interactive version on your local machine (requires [Jupyter Notebook -